EBZebra/docs/edge/source/guide/configreference.md

 	<Public value="0"/>

 ## DeviceKeys
-> Note: On Windows Mobile and Windows CE devices full control is given to the developer over how their application handles function keys.
-Because of the limitations of the operating system any settings applied will persist until the device is next warm booted.
-Which function keys have default operating system behavior will vary from device to device, e.g. on the MC75a F3 and F4 represent the red and green phone keys and on many devices the volume keys are also mapped as Function keys.
-Not all function keys will have default operating system behavior.
+> Note: On Windows Mobile and Windows CE devices, full control is given to the developer over how their application handles function keys.
+Settings applied will persist until the device is warm-booted.
+Function key default behavior will vary from by device and operating system.
+On the Zebra MC75a, F3 and F4 represent the red and green phone keys.
+On many devices, the volume keys are also mapped as Function keys.
+Not all function keys will have default behavior.

-Unblocking function keys may expose the underlying operating system, particularly the red and green phone keys will give access to the start menu and programs.
+Unblocking function keys may expose underlying operating system functions.
+On some devices, for example, red and green phone keys provide access to the start menu and programs.

 The list below shows the behavior of the Enterprise Browser when Function Keys are pressed given the possible configuration settings: